JoseAlbDR/nodepop-fullstack/README.md

 ### Update User

-Admins can update the details of any user account, including their name, email, role, and avatar.
+Users can update the details of his account, including their name, email, role, and avatar.
 They can also change the user's password.

 ### Delete User

-Admins can delete any user account, including all associated data and files.
+Users can delete his account including all associated data and files.
 This action is irreversible and permanently removes the user from the system.

+## CRUD Operations on Likes

+Certain authorized users ("user" and "admin" roles) have the privilege to perform CRUD operations on product likes.

+### Add Like

+Users can Add a Like to a Product.

+### Delete Like (Unlike)

+Users can Unlike a Product.

 # API Documentation